 The timeless aesthetic is a great way to add personality to your home, even if you’re pushing for a more contemporary feel for your space, as Mid-Century Modern goes well with today’s modern interiors.

 Initially intended for small to medium homes, Mid-Century Modern is perfect for light-starved interiors who want to add lively air in style.

 Taking cues from the Bauhaus and international styles, Mid-Century Modern has clean lines, retro vibes, and a mix of manmade and organic materials.
 With these features, no wonder it goes well with today’s contemporary styles.

 The style offers colored resin and wood furniture with smooth shapes and with tapered legs in wood or powdered metal.
 The décor is simple with organic influences and in bold colors.

-Mid-Century Modern Style is commonly mistaken with its predecessor Mid-Century Style, where between the two, there’s a world of difference.
-Mid-Century Modern (MCM) is a design movement popular in the mid-1940s just after WWII that spanned until the 1960s.
+Mid-Century Modern Style is commonly mistaken with its predecessor Mid-Century Style, where there’s a world of difference between the two.
+Mid-Century Modern (MCM) is a design movement popular in the mid-1940s, just after WWII, that spanned until the 1960s.

-North America during this period enjoyed a booming economy where young families would purchase and furnish their first homes mostly in the suburbs.
-They wanted something modern and new which reflects the optimistic outlook after the War.
+North America during this period enjoyed a booming economy where young families would purchase and furnish their first homes, mostly in the suburbs.
+They wanted something modern and new, reflecting the optimistic outlook after the War.

 What is Mid-Century Modern Flooring?